Canada lynx protections deal sealed by US, environmentalists

 The U.S. Fish and Wildlife Service faces a 2024 deadline to draft the new plan for the wild cats after settling a legal challenge from two environmental groups — Wild Earth Guardians and Wilderness Workshop.
 U.S. District Judge Donald Christensen issued an order late Monday approving the settlement.

-On land designated as critical for the survival of species, federal agencies are required to consult with wildlife officials before taking or allowing any activities that could destroy or alter the habitats of the species.
+On land designated as critical, federal agencies are required to consult with wildlife officials before taking or allowing any activities that could destroy or alter the habitats of a protected species.
 Those consultations can potentially lead to restrictions of logging in federal forests or limitations on dirt roads used for recreation.

+Christensen cited the presence of a reproducing lynx population in the southern Rocky Mountains of Colorado.

 The animals also are found in Minnesota, Maine, Washington state and occasionally Michigan.